rmscode/binary-garden/docs/hardware/raspberrypi.md

     For the Raspberry Pi, the file is located on a FAT32 partition which can be accessed on a Windows PC.
 In this case, `dietpi.txt` can be found in its root.

 1. After flashing, leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
-2. Copy and paste the contents from below into `dietpi.txt`, adjust the following options, and save.
+2. Make the following changes to `dietpi.txt`, adjust the following options, and save.
     - `AUTO_SETUP_GLOBAL_PASSWORD`
       - Affects "root" and "dietpi" users and is used by dietpi-software for installs which require a password (e.g. web dashboard).
 During first run setup, the password is removed from this file and instead encrypted and saved to root filesystem.
     - `SOFTWARE_CHROMIUM_AUTOSTART_URL`